Great Ways To Save And Conserve Energy In Your Home

 Not necessarily – conserving energy is usually all about cutting down – but sometimes it’s all about filling up.

-- It’s better to keep your fridge full, as it will use less energy when it’s well stocked.
-However, that doesn’t mean you should buy more food than you need and waste it – it’s better to buy only what you’re likely to use, and fill up the space by stacking the fridge shelves with bowls of water.
+- It’s better to keep your fridge full, as it will use less energy when it’s well-stocked.
+However, that doesn’t mean you should buy more food than you need and waste it – it’s better to buy only what you’re likely to use, and fill up space by stacking the fridge shelves with bowls of water.

 - Only start your dishwasher when it’s full.
 A half load uses just as much electricity and hot water as a full load, so waiting until it’s full means you’ll do fewer washes.

 - The same methods of energy conservation apply to washing machines, unless they have an economy function that only works with half loads.